-When faced with the obstructive Ads most users usually assume their machine has probably fallen prey to a nasty virus.
+When faced with obstructive Ads most users usually assume their machine has probably fallen prey to a nasty virus.
 We need to say, though, that PC viruses are something way more problematic than a simple Browser Hijacker and thus you cannot put those two types of software under the same category.
-Undoubtedly no user would like to have a programs like Searchbaron, Search Marquis or Utility Parze on their computer, however, this is even more applicable for threats like Ransomware, Spyware, and Trojans.
+Undoubtedly no user would like to have programs like Searchbaron, Search Marquis, or Utility Parze on their computer, however, this is even more applicable for threats like Ransomware, Spyware, and Trojans.
 And while the Browser Hijacker is more like a source of browsing irritation than a real danger, a PC virus is capable of causing serious issues and should b considered truly hazardous.
 Just as an example, a Ransomware can lock the user out of their own data until a ransom is paid while a Trojan can steal passwords or corrupt the entire system.
 Fortunately, the ad-generation and the random page-redirects you probably experience are far from that.
 What is more, after you manage to remove Searchbaron from your PC, everything will be back to normal as if such software has never been there.
 So, stay cool and proceed with the guide.

 What is Searchbaron?